redis/redis-doc/commands/xread.md

-Read data from one or multiple streams, only returning entries with an ID greater than the last received ID reported by the caller.
+Read entries from one or multiple streams, only returning entries with an ID greater than the last received ID reported by the caller.
-This command has an option to block if items are not available, in a similar fashion to `BRPOP` or `BZPOPMIN` and others.
+This command can optionally block the client if entries aren't available, in a similar fashion to `BRPOP`, `BZPOPMIN` and others.

-Please note that before reading this page, if you are new to streams, we recommend to read [our introduction to Redis Streams](/topics/streams-intro).
+Please note that before reading this page, if you are new to streams, we recommend that you first read [our introduction to Redis Streams](/topics/streams-intro).

 ## Non-blocking usage

-If the **BLOCK** option is not used, the command is synchronous, and can be considered somewhat related to `XRANGE`: it will return a range of items inside streams, however it has two fundamental differences compared to `XRANGE` even if we just consider the synchronous usage:
+If the `BLOCK` option isn't used, the command is synchronous, and can be considered somewhat related to `XRANGE`: it will return a range of items inside streams.
+However, it has two fundamental differences compared to `XRANGE` even if we just consider the synchronous usage:

-* This command can be called with multiple streams if we want to read at the same time from a number of keys.
-This is a key feature of `XREAD` because especially when blocking with **BLOCK**, to be able to listen with a single connection to multiple keys is a vital feature.
+* This command can be called with multiple streams if we want to read at the same time from a multiple keys.
+  This is a key feature of `XREAD` because especially when blocking with `BLOCK`, being able to listen with a single connection to multiple keys is a vital feature.
-* While `XRANGE` returns items in a range of IDs, `XREAD` is more suited in order to consume the stream starting from the first entry which is greater than any other entry we saw so far.
+* While `XRANGE` returns items in a range of IDs, `XREAD` is more suited to consume the stream starting from the first entry which is greater than any other entry we saw so far.
   So what we pass to `XREAD` is, for each stream, the ID of the last element that we received from that stream.

-For example, if I have two streams `mystream` and `writers`, and I want to read data from both the streams starting from the first element they contain, I could call `XREAD` like in the following example.
+For example, if I have two streams - "mystream" and "writers" - and I want to read data from both streams starting from the first element they contain, I could call `XREAD` like in the following example.

-Note: we use the **COUNT** option in the example, so that for each stream the call will return at maximum two elements per stream.
+Note: we use the **COUNT** option in the example, so that for each stream the call will return at most two elements per stream.

 ```
 > XREAD COUNT 2 STREAMS mystream writers 0-0 0-0